Sianaisp/yoga_app/README.md

 📬 How to Use
 Ask the bot about a yoga pose, anatomy, or philosophy.

 Export your chat in your chosen format.

 Enjoy exploring yoga with intelligent guidance 🌿

+▶️ Live Demo

+This project is deployed on [Render](https://render.com).
+You can try the live app here: [https://your-app-name.onrender.com](https://yoga-app-k2wh.onrender.com)